kachristensen/Current-Dnd-Campaigns/Session Notes/16 - The Veridian Scales II (8-06-25).md

 - Short rest otw to Maghaven.
 At sunset, we arrived.
 	- Front gate guarded by soldiers.
 Rem showed them the writ that said we were trustworthy and had free passage from Schwartz Bruder.
 	- Guard asked why we were here, I said trade and to stay the night.
 Rem and Ria said we'd seek an audience with their leader.
 Recommended a tavern called the Ticking Tock.
 Mid-range.
 Lots of hoity toity types.
+	- Victorian style town, more modern compared to the smaller town's we've been to.
+Soldiers patrolling the streets at night.